syncfusion-content/maui-docs/MAUI/Radial-Menu/CenterButton-Customization.md

 ## CenterButtonFontAutoScalingEnabled

-The `CenterButtonFontAutoScalingEnabled` property is used to automatically scale the control's font size based on the operating system's text size.
-The default value of `CenterButtonFontAutoScalingEnabled` property is `false`.
-This property applies to both the  [`CenterButtonText`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.RadialMenu.SfRadialMenu.html#Syncfusion_Maui_RadialMenu_SfRadialMenu_CenterButtonText) and the [`CenterButtonBackText`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.RadialMenu.SfRadialMenu.html#Syncfusion_Maui_RadialMenu_SfRadialMenu_CenterButtonBackText).
+The `CenterButtonFontAutoScalingEnabled` property is used to automatically scale the Radial menu's center button font size based on the operating system's text size.
+The default value of the `CenterButtonFontAutoScalingEnabled` property is `false.` This property applies to both the  [`CenterButtonText`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.RadialMenu.SfRadialMenu.html#Syncfusion_Maui_RadialMenu_SfRadialMenu_CenterButtonText) and the [`CenterButtonBackText`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.RadialMenu.SfRadialMenu.html#Syncfusion_Maui_RadialMenu_SfRadialMenu_CenterButtonBackText).

 {% tabs %}